 Quarter-finals: The winner of Last-16 match 2, which is played between the winner of Group A (Italy favourites) and the Group C runners-up (likely Ukraine, Austria.)

 Semi-finals: The semi-final will likely be played against the winner of Group F (Portugal, France, Germany favourites).

 If Russia qualify from Group B

-If Russia don’t win Group B, and merely qualify as they are 2/5 to do with Sky Bet, it could become a lot more complicated.
+If Russia don’t win Group B, and merely qualify, it could become a lot more complicated.